 Do the children need to wear school uniform?

-From Monday 7th September, all children will be expected to wear full school uniform, including school shoes.
+All children will be expected to wear full school uniform, including school shoes.
 There will be certain days when the children will come to school in their full PE kit and for YR, one day when Forest School clothes can be worn.
-For further details, please see the year group passports.
-These are now on class web pages.
+For further details, please see the year group web pages.